Modern Flat Roof Home Designs

 Modern home design tends to have a better flow than most other home styles.
-They’re all about being simple yet beautiful, elegant while efficient and using natural earthy materials along side clean, ultra modern ones.
-As a strictly user based experience contemporary homes are hard to beat.
+They’re all about being simple yet beautiful, elegant while efficient, and using natural earthy materials along side clean, ultra modern ones.
+As a strictly user based experience, a flat roof house is hard to beat.
 In the 1940s and ’50s, mid-century modern design, with its clean lines, natural materials, and bold colors, changed the way homes looked and felt forever.
 Less was now more.
-Decorating a home was more about finding a design in which form served function.
+Decorating a home was more about finding a design where form served function.
 A philosophy that continues to inspire modern designers to this day.

 Modern design isn’t all about extravagance.
 It celebrates the beauty of simple things like stone, wood and metal.
 The designs are not only refined, but also have a practical purpose.
 Modern homes put the simple concept of form serving function at the forefront of design.

-Don’t go thinking that modern flat roof home designs only look good.
-These innovative homes actually have practical properties.
+Don’t go thinking that modern flat roof house designs only look good.
+These innovative homes are designed to be practical.
 For starters, a flat roof can be a usable space.
 Here in NJ we build custom homes with flat roofs all the time, especially on the Ocean.
-Making the roof flat gives you a huge deck the size of an entire floor.
+Making the roof flat provides the opportunity for a great roof top deck.
 And because the roof is obviously the highest point of the home, it provides the best view.

-Second is the added height a flat roof gives you.
+Second is the added height a flat roof house design gives you.
 NJ has a strict height restriction which dictates a maximum allowable building height to the mean, or mid point, of the roof.
 Since a modern home doesn’t have a mean you can push the roof higher than a traditionally built home.
 This translates into additional ceiling height for each floor.
-At the expense of losing the attic of course.